carbajaljerson/Pandas/README.md

 Dataset used for exploration with the Pandas library.

+- DataFrameOperations

+    This notebook includes activities such as exploring DataFrame rows with iloc (index) and loc (labels), calculating the number of duplicates, generating descriptive statistics, changing column names, filtering, grouping, and aggregating columns.

 ### Execution in Google Colab

 The Library Import section should be as follows